 In a single node cluster, if shared volumes are not externalized, the host requires the full 50 GB of storage.
 If the persistent volume is mounted externally, the host requires 37 GB of storage, since the default storage required by the database (10 GB), gateway (1 GB), masking (1 GB) and virtualization-app (1 GB) draws from the external storage.
-The default storage configuration for the database, gateway, masking and virtualization-app can be modified in values.yaml.
+The default storage configuration for the database, gateway, masking, and virtualization-app can be modified in the values.yaml file.